 General management overview and recommendation

-As with any other invasive infestation complex, large stands of smooth buckthorn are best managed via a combination of mechanical and chemical means.
+As with any other invasive infestation complex, large stands of glossy buckthorn are best managed via a combination of mechanical and chemical means.
 Small seedlings and plants can be hand pulled or removed using a weed wrench while larger shrubs must be cut and sprayed, either with a basal bark or cut stump application, to attain good control.
 All managed infestations should be monitored to ensure exhaustion of the seed bank for at least two years and to prevent reinvasion from nearby populations.
 Any new seedlings can be hand pulled or sprayed.

 Post treatment monitoring